NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/Customization/CustomizeSimulator.rst

 #################################

 It's now time to implement to logic to generate the heart rate monitoring data.
-The actual firmware will eventually sample the heartrate in a given interval (e.g. once very minute), and send it to the cloud using a :ref:`batch message <batch>`.
+The actual firmware will eventually sample the heartrate in a given interval (e.g. once very minute), and send it to the cloud using a :ref:`batch message <batch-messages>`.
 Therefore we modify the device simulator UI:

 - add a slider for the heart rate reading between 140 and 220 (which are consider normal cat heart rates)